International recognition of Israel: Present situation

 The passports of some countries are not valid for travel to Israel, including Bangladesh, Brunei, Iran, Iraq, and Pakistan.
 Thirteen countries do not accept Israeli passports: Algeria, Bangladesh, Brunei, Iran, Iraq, Kuwait, Lebanon, Libya, Malaysia, Pakistan, Saudi Arabia, Syria, and Yemen.
 Some of these countries also do not accept passports of other countries whose holder has an Israeli visa or stamp on it.
 The stamp may be a visa stamp, or a stamp on entry or departure.
-Because of these issues, Israeli immigration controls do not stamp passports with an entry visa, instead stamping on a separate insert which is discarded on departure.
+Because of these issues, Israeli immigration controls do not stamp passports with an entry visa, instead issuing a separate insert which is discarded on departure.
 However, a stamp of another country which indicates that the person has entered Israel may frustrate that effort.
 For example, if an Egyptian departure stamp is used in any passport at the Taba Border Crossing, that is an indication that the person entered Israel, and a similar situation arises for land crossings into Jordan.
 Some countries also ban direct flights and overflights to and from Israel.
 In August 2020, the United Arab Emirates permitted direct flights from Israel, and Saudi Arabia and Bahrain authorized overflights for such flights.
-On 8 October 2020, Israel and Jordan reached an agreement to allow flights to cross over both countries’ airspace.
+On 8 October 2020, Israel and Jordan reached an agreement to allow flights to cross over both countries' airspace.

-The Israeli flag and national anthem were banned from the 2017 International Judo Federation (IJF) at Abu Dhabi, with Israeli contestants having to display the IJF's flag and anthem instead.
-The ban on Israeli symbols was lifted in 2018 and the Israeli flag and national anthem were allowed to be displayed.
-Miri Regev, the Israeli Minister of Culture and Sports, was also allowed to attend the October 2018 event in Abu Dhabi.
-In December 2017, seven Israelis were denied visas by Saudi Arabia to compete in an international chess tournament.